-As part of the payment transaction harmonisation process in Switzerland, the red and orange payment slips are being replaced by the QR-bill with effect from 30 June 2020.
+As part of the payment transaction harmonisation process in Switzerland, the red and orange payment slips are gradually being replaced by the QR-bill since 30 June 2020.

 The benefits of the qr-bill

 - All payment information digitally integrated in the QR Code

 - Saves time and money through reduced manual work